Vets-Who-Code/windows-dev-guide/README.md

 The number of extensions available for VS Code can be overwhelming, here are some of the ones I use the most.

-- [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) - Launch a local development server with live reload feature for static & dynamic pages.
+- [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) - Launch a local development server with a live reload feature for static & dynamic pages.
 - [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare-pack) - Includes everything you need to start collaboratively editing and debugging in real-time.
 - [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) - Quickly glimpse into whom, why, and when a line or code block was changed.
 - [Git History](https://marketplace.visualstudio.com/items?itemName=donjayamanne.githistory) - View git log, file history, compare branches or commits